-Barry Allen A Villain: Will The Producers Make The Flash Next Season’s Big Bad?
+Barry Allen A Villain?: Will Producers Make The Flash Next Season’s Big Bad?

 Will they make Barry Allen a villain on The Flash?
 This season has been teasing this idea since the very first episodes.
 Remember when Reverse-Flash screamed out to Barry “who’s the villain now?”
 Maybe that was foreshadowing more than we realized.
-People have been wondering if maybe somehow the current villain Savitar is actually an evil future version of Barry, but what if there’s even more to it than that?
+People have been wondering if maybe somehow the current villain, Savitar, is actually an evil future version of Barry, but what if there’s even more to it than that?

 Savitar has said repeatedly that he’s the future Flash.
 Does he mean this in some abstract kind of way, or is he essentially saying that he’s Barry Allen?
 As the season has gone on and some viewers have speculated about this possibility, the plot laid out by the writers and the producers seemed to direct us away from this to other possible suspects.